 The Best Natural Swimming Holes in Sydney and Beyond

-Remember that scene in Now and Then when the girls stop off after their bike ride for what looks like the most refreshing of swims in a natural swimming hole?
+Remember that scene in Now and Then when the girls stop off after their bike ride for what looks like one of the most refreshing dips in a natural swimming hole?
 I've always wanted to do that too!
 And thanks to the abundance of natural swimming holes NSW has to offer, we can!

-10 Natural Swimming Holes in Sydney and Beyond
+The Best Natural Swimming Holes in Sydney & Beyond

 1. Karloo Pools